fraziphy/iQuanta/README.md

 7. **Documentation**: Update the project's documentation to reflect your changes.
 Include any necessary documentation updates, such as code comments, README modifications, or user guides.

-8. **License Agreement**: By contributing to our project, you agree to license your contributions under the terms of the project's license (MIT License).
+8. **License Agreement**: By contributing to our project, you agree to license your contributions under the terms of the project's license (GNU General Public License v3.0).

 9. **Be Respectful**: Respect the opinions and efforts of other contributors.
 Maintain a positive and collaborative attitude throughout the contribution process.